-This report represents the distillation of the Technical Committee research in this area over the course of the World Road Association’s (PIARC) 2016 – 2019 Cycle, leading to the World Congress in Abu Dhabi in October 2019.
-It has been prepared by seven active members of the Working Group, supported by academic research by FH Campus Wien sponsored by ASFINAG.
+This report represents the distillation of the Technical Committee research in this area over the course of the World Road Association’s (PIARC) 2016 – 2019 Cycle.
+Presented at the World Congress in Abu Dhabi in October 2019, it has been prepared by seven active members of the Working Group, supported by academic research by FH Campus Wien sponsored by ASFINAG.

 At the same time, organisational culture, underlying any processes and behaviour, constitutes a force of inertia and a source of potential resistance to change if not addressed carefully.
 Communication plays a crucial role in preventing and managing such resistance.
 Not only is the formal, procedural side of communication important, but in the case of an intentionally transformational change the actual ‘story’ and key messages being communicated are also essential.
 Providing meaningful narratives in a clear, consistent and targeted manner motivates employees and other stakeholders, creates a sense of shared purpose and is a significant means in the transformation of mental models, beliefs and attitudes.